 The Catholic character is not an add-on; it is the operating system.
 The day begins with prayer, Mass is celebrated regularly in the school chapel, and the Chaplaincy team plays a central role in pastoral life.
 While a significant proportion of students are practising Catholics, the school welcomes boys from other faith backgrounds who are willing to respect this ethos.
 The result is a community that feels cohesive, grounded in shared values of respect and service.

-The school delivers solid academic outcomes that consistently exceed local and England averages.
-In 2024, the Progress 8 score of +0.32 indicates that students make above-average progress from their starting points, a crucial metric for parents valuing value-added education over raw grades.
+The school delivers solid academic outcomes that compare well locally and nationally.
+In the 2024-25 / 2025 dataset, the Progress 8 score of +0.32 indicates that students make above-average progress from their starting points, a crucial metric for parents valuing value-added education over raw grades.

 Detailed metrics show strengths in core subjects.
-The average Attainment 8 score stood at 49.8 in 2024, above the England average of 45.9.
-Crucially, 7.9% of pupils achieved the English Baccalaureate (EBacc) at grade 5 or above.
-While this figure appears lower than the England average, it reflects a curriculum policy that allows boys freedom of choice rather than forcing a specific suite of subjects.
+In the 2024-25 / 2025 dataset, the average Attainment 8 score is 52.3.
+Crucially, 7.3% of pupils achieved the English Baccalaureate (EBacc) at grade 5 or above.
+While this figure is relatively low, it reflects a curriculum policy that allows boys freedom of choice rather than forcing a specific suite of subjects.

 England ranks and key metrics (where available)